joao/twitter-scraper-chrome-extension/README.md

 ### Changes in fork
 - fixed linkDom to 3rd link in each tweet, to get tweet ID from date link
 - found option to filter or not replies.
 It's left on by default
+- in textsDom I replace " with ', so as to export better to CSV

 ### Requirements